Skip To Main Content

 Want to become an informed citizen?
 Well, this is the course for you!
 Over the course of the semester, we will study the institutions and foundational values that have framed how we interact with our federal government.

 Traditional approaches to history have often relied on events and texts that prioritize the lives and accomplishments of men.
-How can we change our approaches to history, the evidence that we use, and the questions that we ask to uncover the stories of women and people of marginalized genders?
-What can we learn about how race and class intersect with gender at different times and in different parts of the world?
-Where can we turn when our documents and texts don’t tell us the whole story?
+How can we change our approaches to history, the evidence that we use and the questions that we ask to uncover the stories of women and people of marginalized genders?

-Read More about ADV Historical Approaches to Women and Gender
+Read More about HIST 450 • ADV Historical Approaches to Women and Gender

 While the Cold War was an intense political rivalry between the United States and the Soviet Union, its effects on the entire world were profound.
 This course looks closely at conflicts in Korea, Vietnam, and Cambodia that deeply affected international politics as well as the lives of millions of ordinary people after World War II.

-Read More about ADV Korea, Vietnam, Cambodia: The Cold War and Its Legacy in East and Southeast Asia
+Read More about HIST 450 • ADV Korea, Vietnam, Cambodia: The Cold War and Its Legacy in East and Southeast Asia

 This course focuses on the current state of criminal justice in the United States.
 We will begin with a detailed analysis of the complex state of mass incarceration in the U.S., noting its exceptional dimensions when compared with criminal justice systems in other countries.

-This course will introduce students to some of the diaspora communities here in the Triangle, in North Carolina, and in the U.S. A good portion of the class focuses on exploring the circumstances that brought these families to the Durham-Chapel Hill area (history, politics, safety, social mobility, etc.).
+This course will introduce students to some of the diaspora communities in the Triangle, in North Carolina and in the U.S. A good portion of the class focuses on exploring the circumstances that brought these families to the Durham-Chapel Hill area (history, politics, safety, social mobility, etc.).

 This course will introduce students to the technological innovations of the ancient world.
 By examining developments in areas like medicine, engineering, agriculture and food production, students will explore ancient approaches to innovation, problem-solving and societal advancement.